mbankim/Hello-Android/README.md

 #Hello-Android

-Building Your First App Tutorial for Android Studio.
-From the Android Developer site.
+This is the Building Your First App Tutorial for Android Studio from the Android Developer site.